-Note for Domestic Student Applicants only: The Department of Microbiology and Plant Pathology will pay for your application fees if your GRE score is 305 and above and your GPA is 3.02 and above.
+Note for Domestic PhD Applicants only: The Department of Microbiology and Plant Pathology will pay for your application fees if your GRE score is 305 and above and your GPA is 3.02 and above.
 In order to apply for a fee waiver for application fees, please SAVE, but DO NOT SUBMIT your online application.
 Notify Laura McGeehan, the Student Service Advisor for the Plant Pathology Graduate Program to apply for the waiver and submit your application once your fee waiver has been applied.

 Send Official Transcripts to: